Social Security Benefits for Divorced Spouses

-The spousal social security benefit that you receive after your divorce does not affect your ex-spouse's benefits.
+The divorced spousal social security benefit that you receive after your divorce does not affect your ex-spouse's benefits.

 If you are the divorced spouse of a worker who dies, you could get benefits just the same as a widow or widower, provided your marriage lasted ten years or more.

-Note: Any benefit taken, whether as an ex-spouse or a surviving ex-spouse, before your full retirement age, will be permanently reduced.
+Note: Any benefit taken, whether as an ex-spouse or a surviving ex-spouse, before your full retirement age will be permanently reduced.

 Social Security benefits if you divorce, then remarry will stop your ex-spousal benefits.
 You generally cannot collect benefits on your former spouse’s record unless your later marriage ends (whether by death, divorce, or annulment).

-However, if you are the divorced spouse of a worker who dies and receiving survivor benefits, if you remarry after you reach age 60 (age 50 if disabled), the remarriage will not affect your eligibility for survivor benefits.
+However, if you are the divorced spouse of a worker who dies and receives survivor benefits, if you remarry after you reach age 60 (age 50 if disabled), the remarriage will not affect your eligibility for survivor benefits.